Yuhaosgit/metamorphopsia-VRproject/README.md

 # metamorphopsia-VRproject
 This project is created based on Unity 2021.3 and HTC Vive Pro.
 Before run this program, please enable the external camera at SteamVR settings and do test if the camera could work.
-PS: Don't change the execution file name, it may causes the input system failed.

 For the handle key map: Menu button to call UI;
                         Trigger to select UI elements and subdivide grid on test scene.